VPDC

 • Adults identified by public health as being part of a group or population at high risk of exposure because of an outbreak.

-Children and adults vaccinated outside of the U.S. should complete the polio vaccination series as recommended.
+Children and adults who were vaccinated outside of the U.S. should complete the polio vaccination series as recommended.

 Adobe Reader